Application Process for RN-to-BSN Students

 - Applicants must have a minimum 2.5 GPA on a 4-point scale for all nursing coursework.

-- All prerequisite nursing courses must be completed with a Grade of “C” or better prior to enrollment.
+- All prerequisite nursing courses must be completed with a grade of “C” or better prior to submitting an application.

 - All applicants must have a current, unencumbered Texas or an Enhanced Nurse Licensure Compact RN license to begin the program.

 - For the minimum hardware and software requirements necessary to access an online class, see the Blackboard System Requirements page.

 As part of your online experience, you can expect to utilize a variety of technology mediums as part of your curriculum:

 - Navigate the World Wide Web using a Web browser such as Google Chrome